dhp003/ingredients-to-insights/README.md

 The **visualization** of prediction errors highlights the distribution and spread of errors, providing insights into the model's predictive performance across different instances.

+This is an interactive graph!
+Zoom on the values to get a detailed look.

 <iframe
   src="assets/error_distribution.html"
   width="800"